GRAMOLY-ORG/challenges.gramoly.org/index.md

 <h1 align="center">
-    This is website is temporary, we will update it soon!</h1>
+    This website is temporary, we will update it soon!</h1>

 # Introduction